sarvesh211999/CHAOSS-Gsoc/README.md

 ### [Microtask 3](./Microtask-3):

 - Notebook with charts showing the distribution of time-to-close for issues already closed, and opened during the last year.
 Used Pandas for this, and Pandas charting library.
+- For this Microtask use the JSON file inside the root folder with name data_source.json.

 ---------------------------------------------
 ### [Microtask 4](./Microtask-4):

 - Notebook, with the number of commits authored, issues opened, and pull/merge requests opened, during the last three months, ordered by the total number (commits plus issues plus pull requests) for listing of repositories.
 Used plain Python3.
+- For this Microtask use the JSON file inside the root folder with name data_source_last3.json.

 ---------------------------------------------
 ### [Microtask 5](./Microtask-5):

 - Same as Microtask 4 only difference Pandas is used.
+- For this Microtask use the JSON file inside the root folder with name data_source_last3.json.

 ---------------------------------------------
 ### Microtask 6: